MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/suggested-prompts-bots.md

 # Suggested prompts for bot

-Suggested Prompts are commands that are presented to the users in the Microsoft Teams chat when they install your bot app.
+Suggested prompts are commands that are presented to the users in the Microsoft Teams chat when they install your bot app.

 A key challenge users face when starting a conversation with bots is to understand how to interact with them.
 This challenge is more often with the bots that use AI library as users might not be familiar with their conversational nature or the different set of functionalities.
 So, it's important to help users onboard and explore how to use your bot.